jfagundez-uy/contacts-app/README.md

 - **TestNG Annotations**: Uses TestNG annotations like `@BeforeMethod`, `@AfterMethod`, and `@Test` to manage test execution and dependencies.
 - **Data-Driven Testing**: Uses JSON files to manage test data, allowing easy modification and extension of test cases.
 - **Clean Up**: Ensures that each test runs independently by creating and deleting contacts before and after each test.

+## Continuous Integration (CI) Pipeline

+This project uses GitHub Actions for continuous integration (CI).
+GitHub Actions was chosen because it provides an easy-to-use solution that is fully integrated with GitHub, eliminating the need to add an external CI tool.
+The CI pipeline is automatically triggered on the following events:
+- A push to the `master` branch
+- A pull request targeting the `master` branch

+### CI Pipeline Configuration

+The CI pipeline is defined in a YAML file located in `.github/workflows/ci.yml`.
+Below is an overview of the steps performed in the pipeline:

+1. Checkout Code
+2. Set Up JDK 11
+3. Cache Maven Packages
+4. Install Dependencies and Run Tests